spolivin/yandex_practicum_projects/industry_temp_prediction/README.md

 ## Objectives

-1. Optimization of production by reducing the amount of electricity consumed.
+1. Optimization of production by reducing the amount of consumed electricity.
 2. Building a predictive model for determining the steel temperature.
 3. Achieving the target values of the quality metric.